 A meta-analysis of a bunch of studies concluded there is no difference in triglyceride levels from fructose vs sucrose vs glucose.[ref]

 Leptin is the hormone that signals to the brain that you are full and don’t need to eat.
 In people who are overweight or obese, there is usually a high level of leptin, but that signal isn’t being received in the brain (leptin resistance).
 The question is ‘why?’… For example, one theory is elevated triglyceride levels interact with leptin in the brain, causing leptin resistance.

 Triglyceride levels rise when you are in a state of starvation as your body activates fat from adipose tissue.
 A recent study recently looked at the connection between triglyceride levels and leptin resistance.
 The study found that triglycerides do cross the blood-brain barrier and can induce leptin resistance. [ref – open access]

 Theoretically, it makes sense that in times of starvation, high triglycerides would block the leptin signal, driving people to need more food.
 But in our modern epidemic of metabolic syndrome and high triglyceride levels, this is causing leptin resistance and increasing the desire to eat even when overweight.

 Below are some of the more common (found in >1% of the population) genetic variants that affect triglyceride levels.
 Most studies now point to the interaction between these variants.
-For example, if you carry a couple of the variants that raise your triglyceride levels, it may be causing your high triglycerides.
-But carrying a couple of the variants that lower your triglycerides along with one that raises it could give you a normal triglyceride level (depending on diet).
+For example, if you carry a couple of variants that raise your triglyceride levels, it may be causing your high triglycerides.
+But carrying a couple of variants that lower your triglycerides along with one that raises it could give you a normal triglyceride level (depending on diet).